PSU-Research-Computing/psurc-docs/source/getting_started/index.rst

     pick_a_server

-Connecting to Our servers:
+Connecting to Our Servers:
 ==========================
 Use ssh to connect to our servers. ssh is included on Mac and Linux and can used via the command line.
-If you are on Windows you will need aditional software, most commonly PuTTY, to access our servers over ssh.
+If you are on Windows you will need additional software, most commonly PuTTY, to access our servers over ssh.

-Connecting off campus:
+Connecting Off Campus:
 ----------------------
 If you are off the campus network you will have to use PSU's vpn client OR ssh onto hera.rc.pdx.edu and then ssh onto the server you want to access from there.

-Additional information about connecting:
+Additional Information About Connecting:
 ----------------------------------------
 .. toctree::
     :maxdepth: 2